Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 slug: tarr
 ---

+*All figures are made up for illustrative purposes*

-A project I am proud of is rolling out a strategy to send fraud rejected traffic to 3DS unlocking 40+ million in benefit from otherwise declined  good bookers.
+A project I am proud of is rolling out a strategy to send fraud rejected traffic to 3DS unlocking 40+ million in benefit from otherwise declined good customers.
 Why am I proud of this, well it worked.
 Until it didn't.
-Righting the ship took made the project more interesting.
+Righting the ship was a challenge and ultimately makes the project more interesting.

-Also similar to how you work at Vend this project was conceived and driven between myself and an engineering lead.

 ## Agenda